reboottime/easy-folder/README.md

 # README

-This project is for personal use purpose.
+This app is for personal usage only.